FHSLTW/gno/docs/resources/gnoland-whitepaper.md

 ### Gno.land Logical-Sociological Treatise

-Consider the following (singleton and compound) thought statements:
+Consider the following (singleton and compound) thought-statements:

  * The Federal Reserve was unconstitutionally ratified in order to debase the people's money from the underlying gold and silver.